Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 In what cases is curettage used?

-• Previously, the patient suffered from purulent otitis media or currently he suffers from chronic otitis media.
+• The patient previously suffered from purulent otitis media or currently suffers from chronic otitis media.

 • When it was not possible to remove the sulfur plug by washing, or it consists of layers of dead cells of the outer layer of the skin (epidermis), tightly glued together.